Loading

 1. Scrub the Deck with a Bristle Brush

-A stiff bristle brush should be a part of your deck cleaning arsenal.
+A stiff bristle brush should be part of your deck cleaning arsenal.
 For optimal results, the brush should have synthetic vs. natural bristles, because many cleaners will deteriorate natural fibers.
 A good synthetic bristle will last many years.
 The brush should have a handle long enough to reach all the places you need it to reach.
 Rarely will one brush work for all your needs, so if you need multiple brushes, get them.
 The right tool for the job can make all the difference.

 Scrub the deck.
 Sometimes lightly watering down the deck can assist you in applying and spreading the cleaning solutions.
 Many solutions should not be allowed to dry on the wood so periodic spraying/misting may be required.
 Depending on how dirty the deck is, you may see immediate results.
 More often, the cleaner must remain on the deck for a short time to break down the embedded contaminants.